In this guide, you will find instructions on how to replace BMW steering wheel buttons.

 Red 1/2 'check engine' light will indicate a bigger timing jump.

-In either case, turn off the engine immediately and do not restart it.
+In either case, please turn off the engine immediately and do not restart it.

 High-Pressure Fuel Pump (HPFP)